sudara/alonetone/app/views/pages/donate.html.md

 ## What we dream the internet *could* be

-I made this investment because the internet *needs* projects like alonetone.
+I've made this investment over and over again because the internet *needs* projects like alonetone.

-We deserve high quality non-commercial venues for art, music, and connection to others in those global communities.
+We deserve high quality non-commercial venues for art and music.
+We need connection to others in our global communities.

-We shouldn't leave these services to startups and companies looking to profit as middlemen.
+We shouldn't leave these services to startups and companies looking to profit off of those connections as middlemen.
 Their priorities are... strange at best, and hostile at worst.
 Gamifying platforms to maximize engagement quickly devolves into a lowest common denominator popularity contest.
-(TikTok has its merits, but unless you are doing entertaining meme music, it's a terrible place to share a song you poured your heart and soul into).
+(Hey, TikTok has its merits, but unless you are doing entertaining meme music, it's a terrible place to share a song you poured your heart and soul into).

 On top of that, open source should serve more than business needs, it should serve  *community* needs.
 (Yes, alonetone is [open source](https://github.com/sudara/alonetone)).